 After installation has finished, install the service by running the following command:

 pm2-service-install -n "the-service-name"

 # Initial steps for Linux/MacOS

-You need to get a start script, which you can get by running the following command:
+You'll need a start script, which you can get by running the following command:

 pm2 startup [ubuntu | ubuntu14 | ubuntu12 | centos | centos6 | arch | oracle | amazon | macos | darwin | freesd | systemd | systemv | upstart | launchd | rcd | openrc]

-The output of running one of the commands listed above will output a command for you to run with all environment variables and options configured for you.
+The output of running one of the commands listed above will output a command for you to run with all environment variables and options configured.